-1: Carpet tiles = cost and time savings
+1. Carpet tiles equals cost and time savings

-2: Carpet tiles are easy to remove and replace
+2. Carpet squares are easy to remove and replace

 For unique or complicated custom designs, wall to wall is still likely to be your best option, but with the emerging technologies, carpet tiles no longer necessarily mean a boxy look or a clean solid colour.